Home :: Insights :: Creating a Connected Learning Solution by Supporting Your Formal Training with Informal Learning

 There are several specific reasons for organizations to invest in informal learning that supports and augments formal training programs.

-The common refrain in the L&D world – that up to 70% of learning occurs informally in most organizations – is accurate and supported by research.1 That is based on research and indicates that the success of an organization depends on the quality of the informal learning taking.
+The common refrain in the L&D world – that up to 70% of learning occurs informally in most organizations – is accurate and supported by research.1 This research indicates that the success of an organization depends on the quality of the informal learning taken.

 Informal learning is all around us – across all employees.
 So, it makes sense for L&D teams to leverage it to create a healthy learning ecosystem and corporate culture.